On this page:

-The WSIB is an independent trust agency of the Ontario government operating at “arms-length” from the Ministry of Labour.
+The WSIB is an independent trust agency of the Ontario government operating at “arms-length” from the Ministry of Labour, Immigration, Training and Skills Development.
 Funded by employer premiums, we provide no-fault workplace injury and illness insurance for Ontarians.

 We are governed by our Board of Directors as set out in the Workplace Safety and Insurance Act, 1997.
 Our Board consists of the Chair, the President and CEO, and seven to nine directors, who are appointed by the Lieutenant Governor in Council.
 The Board is responsible for our governance, setting strategic priorities, overseeing the achievement of objectives and managements’ overall performance.

 - Enterprise Governance Framework